The Best of Brazil

 From Rio head south along the Atlantic coast by private vehicle to one of the picturesque, laid-back islands on the coast, llha Grande.
 Relax and walk the clean sand beaches or bathe in the warm waters of this island paradise.
 Options include hikes through the jungle to waterfalls, a nearby black sand beach, boats or hikes to other secluded beaches or just hanging out in the laid-back World Heritage town centre.
 The local fauna and flora in Ilha Grande, a Nacional Patrimony protected area, are extremely diverse.
 The state park was created in 1971 and encompasses 4.500 hectares of wilderness.
 Mountain range, coastal, mangrove and prairie vegetation are all found here, along with an astonishing collection of bird life, including parrots, woodpeckers, Brazilian thrushes and saracuras.
 There are also different kinds of monkeys, squirrels, armadillos, pacas, hedgehogs and snakes, as well as endangered species such as the Alouatta Fusca, generally known as Bugio monkey.
 Rio de Janeiro to Ilha Grande Approximate distance:150km Estimate travel time:4 hours (1 hour by ferry)

 Travel by private van to Sao Paulo to catch the flight to Iguassu Falls.
 Spend two days exploring the tri-border region where Brazil, Argentina and Paraguay meet at the junction of the Paraná and Iguazú rivers, with the focus on magnificent Foz do Iguaçu, or Iguassu falls.
 In order to see the falls properly you need to view them from both the Brazilian and the Argentinean side.
 The Brazilian side offers the grand overview, and the Argentinean side, a closer look.
 The best time of the year to see them is from August to November, as from May to July you may not be able to approach the swollen waters on the catwalks.
 We include a visit to both the Argentine and Brazilian side of the Falls.
 Experience an exhilarating optional boat tour at the falls or a trip to the bird sanctuary on the Brazilian side of the falls.
 Note: If you have booked the Iguassu Falls Boat Ride Theme Pack, you will do it on Day 7 or 8 when visiting the Argentine side of the falls.
 The torrential Iguassu River crosses the State of Paraná in Southern Brazil from East to West.
 A few kilometers before its junction with the Paraná River it forms one of the most splendorous natural beauties of the world: Iguassu Falls.
 Over 2.7 kilometres long and an average flow of 1.750 m3/s, this wonder is located in a very special place.
 The contrast between the green of the vegetation and the dark colour of the basalt rocks with whirring waters plunging from a 72-meter high cliff is magical.
 At Iguassu there are 275 falls in all, spread over a 3-km area, some over 80m (262.4 ft) in height, making these cataracts wider than Victoria Falls and higher than Niagara!
 It should come as no surprise that UNESCO declared the region a World Heritage Site in 1986.
 Originally “discovered” in 1541 by the Spaniard Juan Alvar Nuñez, he named the falls Saltos de Santa María.
 The name we use today means “great waters” in the Tupi-Guarani tongue.
 The falls are protected by two National Parks—one in Brazil and another in Argentina.
 Tours utilize trails and catwalks adapted to the landscape of the area, and walking is easy for all ages; guided tours of the complex are available several times a day.
 In order to see the falls properly you need to view them from both the Brazilian and the Argentinean sides: the Brazilian side offers the grand overview, and the Argentinean side a closer look.
 The best time of the year to visit is from August to November, as during rainy season from May to July, flooding will likely prevent closer viewing from the catwalks.
 Film buffs will remember that Iguassu was the site of several scenes from the film “The Mission.”
 Not far from the falls, the ruins of the Jesuit missions of the era can still be visited on a day trip.
 Also of interest in the area is Itaipú, the largest hydroelectric complex in the world.
 Experience an exhilarating optional boat tour or helicopter trip for a bird's eye view, or simply marvel at nature’s breadth and the roar of the falls.
-On day 8 we will fly back to Rio for one final night out on the town.
 Day 4 Travel: Paraty to Foz do Iguaçu Transfer from Paraty to Sao Paulo: 5 hours (approx) Approximate distance: 298 Km Flight: Sao Paolo to Foz do Iguacu: 1.5 hours (approx)

 Depart at any time.